Corepany/toggl-progress-report-raycast-extension/README.md

 Roadmap

-- [ ] Add goals to local storage from detail
+- [x] Add goals to local storage from detail page
 - [ ] Add default goal to prefpane
+- [ ] Add active project with a icon on listing page
+- [ ] Add change log